reza250prog/Select2-AspCore/README.md

-Select2 jQuery plugin in ASP.NET Core
+Select2 jQuery plugin in ASP.NET Core with infinit scroll ( pagination) and Ajax.